College of Education and Human Development

-- Early Childhood/Early Childhood Special Education (IDEC, a 4-year pre-licensure option with a 5th year leading to licensure)
+- Early Childhood/Early Childhood Special Education (IDEC, a four-year pre-licensure option with a fifth year leading to licensure)

-- Deaf and Hard of Hearing (IDHH, a 4-year licensure program)
+- Deaf and Hard of Hearing (IDHH, a four-year licensure program)

-- High Incidence Disabilities-Emotional/Behavioral Disorders, Learning Disabilities, and Mental Retardation (IDHI, a 4-year pre-licensure option with a 5th year leading to licensure)
+- Special Education: General and Adapted Curriculum K-12 (IDHI, a 4-year pre-licensure Bachelor’s degree option with a 5th year leading to licensure and a Master’s degree)